Optimizing Multi-level Magic State Factories for Fault-Tolerant Quantum Architectures: The Assembly Process

 \subsubsection{Determine the Number of Distillation Levels}

-Minimizing the number of distillation levels $L$ generally leads to space-efficient solutions by avoiding the overhead of added levels even if they have small code distances.
-We decide on the number of distillation levels by incrementally adding levels with a code distance of $d_l = \infty$, which results from the output error bound from the distillation protocol, until the magic state error rate $e_{\text{out},L} \leq e_{\text{msf}}$, considering the accumulated errors described in \Cref{sec:msf-error-model}.
+Minimizing the number of distillation levels $L$ generally results in more space-efficient solutions by avoiding the overhead associated with additional levels, even those with small code distances.
+The magic states produced by the MSF must achieve an error rate below the threshold defined in \cref{eq:E_msf}, that is, $e_{\text{out},L} \leq e_{\text{msf}}$.
+Considering the accumulated errors described in \Cref{sec:msf-error-model}, the error rate of the output magic states after a distillation round is bounded by $35e_{\text{in}, l}^3$ for the 15:1 distillation protocol under the assumption that $d_l \rightarrow \infty$, since $e_{\text{cliff}, l} \rightarrow 0$ as derived from \cref{eq:cliff-error-model,eq:dist-15-1}.
+Consequently, to minimize $L$, it suffices to incrementally add distillation levels with $d_l = \infty$ until the magic state output error rate satisfies the required threshold.